adept/full-fledged-hledger/README.md

 Scripts and files here assume Linux-like environment with Haskell (in particular, you will need `runhaskell` and `stack`) and textutils/shellutils available.
 I have not tested them on Mac OS or Windows.

 You will need to have `shake` build system installed (which you can get via `stack install shake`).
-Scripts used to convert CSV files assume that you will end up having many of them and use GNU `parallel` to run as many conversion jobs as you have CPU cores.
+Scripts used to convert CSV files assume that you will end up having many files, so scripts use GNU `parallel` to run as many conversion jobs as you have CPU cores.
 If `parallel` is not available, scripts will process files sequentially.

 # Usage

-TL;DR: Pick one of the numbered branches of this project (`01_getting_started`, `02_getting_data_in`, ...) as a starting point, clone it to the place of your choosing, run `export.sh`, and start populating your journals.
+TL;DR: Pick one of the numbered branches of this project ([01-getting-started](../../tree/01-getting-started), [02-getting-data-in](../../tree/02-getting-data-in), and so on) as a starting point, clone it to the place of your choosing, run `export.sh`, and start populating your journals.

 Head on to the Wiki to [read the full story of how to grow you setup step by step](https://github.com/adept/full-fledged-hledger/wiki).